CraigorTheMighty/YABE/README.md

 Notes Regarding OpenCL
 ======================

-- The OpenCL encoders have been tested on an Nvidia GTX 1060.
-I'm a solo developer so unfortunately I generally don't have access to various different rigs to perform testing on.
+- The OpenCL encoders have been tested on an Nvidia GTX 1060 and RTX 3060.
+I'm a solo developer so unfortunately I generally don't have access to various different rigs to perform testing on, except when friends are being Helpful.

 - The OpenCL encoders are _very_ complex, and have a habit of exposing the occasional weird driver/compiler bugs.
 The ETC encoder in particular is a verbatim text copy of the C++ version (with some #defines and whatnot providing abstraction between the two languages), so any bugs that appear in the OpenCL encoder should also be reproducible in the C++ version, which they generally aren't.
 As such I can only assume driver and/or compiler bugs.